 Water

-Water is a critical natural resource that needs to be protected, reused, and kept clean for the health of our community.
-However, water can also pose threats as weather events become more severe and intense.
-Greater stormwater management and community support is needed throughout the County to provide resiliency to our neighborhoods and the natural environment, particularly underserved areas and critical habitats.
-Innovative solutions targeting water control, filtration, and reuse will provide a more sustainable and resilient future for Howard County.
+Water is a critical natural resource that needs to be protected, reused, and kept clean, however it can also pose threats with increasing extreme weather events.
+Greater stormwater management is needed throughout the County to provide resiliency, especially to underserved areas and critical habitats.

 Stormwater Management